 About me: I am British, but I have lived extensively in France and the United States.
 I have a PhD in eighteenth-century British art from the Courtauld Institute in London and I was teaching there before I moved to Tel Aviv.
 You can find a more detailed account of my professional activities at grandjouan-cv-2016-17-pdf.
 I am also on linked in and on Academia.edu .
 I will be based in Israel until June 2018, while my husband completes a mission for the French embassy.
 Previous postings were in the UK, the US and Serbia.

-About my book: I am currently working as an independent scholar and writing a book that is provisionally entitled Anglo-French Encounters: National Identity and Graphic Satire 1688-1815.
-My research interests mostly focus on satire, humour and national jokes; on early modern print culture, material culture and Anglo-French artistic and intellectual exchange in the long eighteenth century.
+About my book: I am currently working as an independent scholar and writing a book that is provisionally entitled Anglo-French Encounters: National Identity and Graphic Satire, c.
+1688-1815.
+My research interests mostly focus on eighteenth-century painting and prints; on graphic satire and early modern print culture; on material culture and Anglo-French artistic and intellectual exchange in the long eighteenth century.
 Some of the images I write about look like this:

 In July, I shall be at the Courtauld Institute teaching a course on 18th-century British art for the Summer School.
 In the mix this year: experiencing some of London’s large-scale decorative wall paintings (such as Sir James Thornhill’s Painted Hall, 1707-26, Louis Laguerre’s murals at Marlborough House, 1713 and Hogarth’s murals at St Bartholomew’s Hospital, 1737) and taking a close look at the visual legacies of Empire in both its two and three dimensional formats.
 For more information click here: Summer School July 2018